 The Rainbow Centre opened on December 1st 2005 after six months of research into the hidden problems of street-and-working children in the Aluthgama and Beruwella areas.
 Until the Rainbow Centre opened there was nowhere for these children to turn.
 It currently takes care of about 100 children within a 42km radius.
 The Rainbow Centre has been highly praised by the Provincial Regulatory Authorities which have asked other organisations to follow the Rainbow Centre’s approach and use its work as their model.

-The Rainbow Centre is run by a team of five, four of whom are unpaid volunteers: Aruni Cooray, a highly dedicated social worker; Piyatissa Cooray (Aruni's father), a retired businessman with extensive management experience; Alison Nagle, based in London, travels frequently to Sri Lanka, arranges funding and oversees the operations of the Rainbow Centre; and Alasdair Nagle (Alison's husband), a Chartered Accountant.
-In March 2017, the Rainbow Centre is delighted to have been joined by a new volunteer, Ajanta Hilton, who left the corporate world to act as director of UK operations.
+The Rainbow Centre is run by a small team in Sri Lanka who are dedicated to the running of the Centre.
+Alison Nagle, based in London, travels frequently to Sri Lanka, arranges funding and oversees the operations of the Rainbow Centre; and Alasdair Nagle (Alison's husband), a Chartered Accountant.
+In March 2017, the Rainbow Centre is delighted to have been joined by a new volunteer, Ajanta Hilton, who left the corporate world to act as director of UK operations and a trustee.
 The Rainbow Centre's work is guided by business and welfare professionals both in Sri Lanka and in the UK.

 In August 2016, thanks to the huge generosity of its donors, the Rainbow Centre was able to purchase its rented premises.
 Thanks to the fantastic support of the Graham family, the Centre has added two much needed classrooms and other excellent facilities.
 Thanks to the Rotary Clubs of the Isle of Wight, it has its own school bus.
 The Centre remains indebted to scores of individuals, families, schools and loyal businesses who have continued to contribute funds on a regular basis.
 The Rainbow Centre is constantly seeking to raise additional funds in order to continue its work.